Air New Zealand Pet Policy

 Published on: March 30, 2022 | Author: Starwood Animal Transport

 Air New Zealand adheres to the high standards set by the International Air Transport Association when it comes to care and comfort of animals entrusted to them, because “we recognize that we are dealing after all with family members.”

-This brochure explains everything you need to know about pet travel on Air New Zealand within the country.
-Some of the key points:
+This brochure explains everything you need to know about pet travel on Air New Zealand within New Zealand.
+Here are some of the key points:

 - Only cats, dogs, and small caged birds qualify

 - You may check only one cage/crate if you’re on an Air New Zealand Link flight, because space is limited

 - Your pet counts as a “checked bag,” which may incur additional baggage fees

 - There is also a pet carriage fee of NZD $75 for animals/cages up to 25 kg (about 55 lbs) or NZD $100 if the weight is 26 kg and over (57+ lbs)

 If you will be flying domestically with your pet, it is essential to not only make reservations in advance but to ask about the aircraft model.
 This is because not all sizes of pet travel kennels can fit in all aircraft holds.